landelare/landelare.github.io/_posts/2022-09-27-tips-and-tricks.md

 Default in its name.

 <sup>
-This regressed in UE5: the popup that would show compilation progress in UE4 doesn't appear anymore.
+There's a bug between 5.0 and 5.3: the popup that would show compilation progress does not appear.
-As of writing, this is not fixed yet.
-The current version is 5.2.0.
 Your project will look like it's not launching, but you can observe high CPU usage while your code is otherwise compiling in the background normally.
 You will get either the editor splash screen, or a message box with an error eventually.
+This bug did not exist in UE4 and was fixed in 5.4.
 </sup>

 # Restore camera after Play-In-Editor